Most of us need a desk.

 If you have ever perused any kind of sale advertisement, you will have noticed that “antique”, “vintage”, and other “retro” adjectives are very popular terms amongst second-hand sellers.
 Of course, those words sell!

-In a world where we all try to distinguish ourselves and enjoy being able to buy a piece of history opposed to the same IKEA desk that all our friends and their parents have in their living room, old is good!
+In a world where we all try to distinguish ourselves and enjoy being able to buy a piece of history as opposed to the same IKEA desk that all our friends and their parents have in their living room, old is good!
 Both “antique” and “vintage” are often used interchangeably to refer to an old desk, but they are not identical.
-An antique generally refers to an object which is over 100 years old, while a vintage object can be dated between 1910-1920s to 1980.
+An antique generally refers to an object which is over 100 years old, while a vintage object can be dated between 1910-the 1920s to 1980.

-The specifics vary from object to object, but in the case of furniture, including desks, the early 1920s are a good cut off as that time period marks the beginning of large-scale production and the apparition of new cheaper materials, such as particle board.
+The specifics vary from object to object, but in the case of furniture, including desks, the early 1920s are a good cut-off as that time period marks the beginning of large-scale production and the apparition of new cheaper materials, such as particle board.
 An antique object has generally a notion of rarity and high quality, which applies to most pieces of furniture older than a century, at a time when they were mostly handcrafted by highly skilled artisans.